 Former First Lady Barbara Bush, the wife of former President George H.W.
-Bush and the mother of former President George W. Bush, passed away at age of 92 after suffering from congestive heart failure and chronic obstructive pulmonary disease, according to Bush family spokesman Jim McGrath.
+Bush and the mother of former President George W. Bush, passed away at age of 92 on April 18, 2018 after suffering from congestive heart failure and chronic obstructive pulmonary disease, according to Bush family spokesman Jim McGrath.

 Her death, however, has brought attention to end-of-life care that often follows illnesses or long-term care situations.
 In a public statement, the family said she decided “not to seek additional medical treatment and will focus on comfort care.”
 This comfort care, or hospice care, as brought front and center how to address end-of-life issues.

 End-of Life Care as Important as Long-Term Care

 There has been a national effort to define and document patients’ wishes, and consider alternatives, before they are placed on what has been described as a “conveyor belt” of costly medical interventions aimed at prolonging life.
 Often, this end-of-life care comes after years of long-term care services and supports.
 Unlike long-term care, where a person and still enjoy a good quality of care, end-of-life can be very costly in addition to prolonging suffering from an illness.

 Ellen Goodman, co-founder of the Conversation Project, which encourages families to discuss and document their end-of-life preferences, applauded the Bush family announcement.

 “It sounds like this forthright, outspoken woman has made her wishes known and the family is standing by her,” Goodman said.